mshanemc/deploy-to-sfdx/README.md

 There's 3 worker dynos, both off by default (leave them that way).

 -   If you want pools, use Heroku Scheduler to run the `poolwatcher` task up to every 10 minutes (as a one-off dyno).
-If any pool orgs need to be created, it'll start up one-off dynoes to handle that
+If any pool orgs need to be created, it'll start up one-off dynos to handle that
 -   run poolskimmer with Heroku Scheduler every hour or so--it'll check for expired orgs to help keep you within your limits.

 Then, in your .env/heroku config vars, point the deployer to some url that returns json.
 `POOLCONFIG_URL` = `https://where.yourstuff/is`.

 Finally, since poolwatcher is starting dynos to handle this pool stuff, you want to enable a heroku Labs setting for getting dyno metadata `heroku labs:enable runtime-dyno-metadata -a`.
-This lets heroku start more heroku with the name of your app being dynamicly fed into the environment variables without you having to 1) set that up 2) maintain different names for each instance/stage
+This lets heroku start more heroku with the name of your app being dynamically fed into the environment variables without you having to 1) set that up 2) maintain different names for each instance/stage

 Example code here, but feel free to generate it however you like.
 <https://github.com/mshanemc/poolsConfig>